Who We Are

 Student Case Workers

-Amber is a second-year law student at the University of Windsor’s Faculty of Law.
-Prior to law school, she earned an Honours Bachelor of Health Sciences at the University of Western Ontario.
-Over several terms, Amber has accumulated over 2 years of experience working in class action litigation in Toronto, which sparked her passion for advocacy.
-In her spare time, she enjoys travelling and watching reality TV.
+Alina is a second-year student at the University of Windsor's Faculty of Law.
+Prior to law school, she earned an Honours Bachelor of Social Sciences with a Specialization in Political Science at the University of Ottawa.